jtcriswell/bpfa/README.md

 Memory
 ------
-The keyword VAR create a label that denotes a location within the scratch memory.
+The keyword VAR creates a label that denotes a location within the scratch memory.
 The following directive reserves a memory location with the label
 %port: